10 ways you can earn money by playing video games

 Degrees in a relevant subject are sometimes required in these positions, but they’re usually interchangeable with equivalent experience if you have that instead.
 Since a lot of these positions are heavily portfolio-dependent, aspiring professionals interested in this area should build up their own body of work to use as a reference.
 In lieu of an internship or degree, this is how you can show a company that you have the technical skills required to join them.

-So if you’re looking to bring your love for games right into the production cycle, check out the sectors linked above!
+So if you’re looking to bring your love for games right into the production cycle, check out the tags linked above!

 Now that we’ve covered some of the most popular ways to earn money by gaming, we hope that you have a clearer view of which steps you might need to take to get to that perfect job you’ve been dreaming about.
 You can count on us to be rooting for you every step of the way.
 Good luck out there!